 Khadi is a fabric that connects us with the golden past, while at the same time it granting us a view of a sustainable future.
 The fabric is about embracing your roots and valuing where one comes from.
 In the last two decades, khadi as a fabric has been used in dynamic ways.
 Originally used in making traditional ethnic forms of dresses only, it’s now used in designing modern cuts and styles by designers the world over.

-Smriti Morarka, founder, Tantuvi, a Delhi-based fashion label, talks to Guardian 20 about how khadi is taking over the fashion industry.
+Smriti Morarka, founder, Tantuvi, a Mumbai-based fashion label, talks to Guardian 20 about how khadi is taking over the fashion industry.
 She says, “Khadi or ‘khaddar’, which became a symbol of our freedom movement, is today the toast of our fashion industry.
 Traditionally, we associate khadi with handspun cotton clothing, but today it is also available as silk khadi and woolen khadi.
 The versatility of the fabric, and its ability to stand on its own, make it the preferred choice of designers across the board.
 It also adds to the Indian identity of clothing.

 “Khadi is a fabric that has a distinct character.
 It can be crisp like cotton khadi or supple like its silk counterpart.
 It accommodates print and embroidery in its own distinctive style, giving varied choices to designers to pick and choose from blends and embellishments that complement their sensibilities.
 These changes, innovations, and adaptations of khadi in the last 10-15 years have breathed new life into the fabric.
 Thus, making khadi so much in vogue.”